 Perhaps Labour overcompensated in some positions in 2019, but it may have been necessary to show real change.
 Voters do not always respond to nuance or even pay attention.

-And those who argued that Labour's policy pledges were not surprising risk underestimating the damage to the country's economy and social fabric caused by a mix of austerity, Brexit, and incompetence over the past 14 years.
+And those who argued that Labour's policy pledges were not surprising risk underestimating the damage done to the country's economy and social fabric by a mix of austerity, Brexit, and incompetence over the past 14 years.

 Electoral System